List of cities in China: Tier system

 The Chinese central government introduced a ranking system in the 1980s to facilitate the staged rollout of infrastructure and urban development throughout the country.
 Cities were ranked by tier according to the government's development priorities.
 The tier system began as a bureaucratic classification, but has since the later 1990s acquired new salience from the perspectives of real estate development, commercial vitality and cosmopolitanness, besides the old notions of population, economic size, and political ranking.
 It has now become a proxy for demographic and social segmentation in China, especially relevant to those college-educated seeking non-governmental employment.

-It is the general consensus that four cities, namely Beijing, Shanghai, Guangzhou, Shenzhen, belong to the first tier, while tier II includes other major cities.
-Small and medium cities are grouped into tier III or IV.
+It is the general consensus that four cities, namely Beijing, Shanghai, Guangzhou, Shenzhen, belong to the first tier, hereast'New Tier I' and 'Tir II ' ncludes other major cities.
+Small and medium cities are grouped into tTir III or IV.

 Republic of China (1912–1949)

 Note: All names are transliterated in pinyin.